mrds90/PdM_TPFinal/README.md

 ## Arquitecture

 The PdM_TPFinal is the highest layer and use the services of the other layer.
-This files are:
+This second layer have 3 files:
 * button
 * led
 * sense

 ### Main
 This is the application layer.
-In this files the application use the services of the other layers to executes the states described on Description section.
+In this files the application use the services of the other layer to executes the states described on Description section.
 In the figure there is the state representation of the system.
 ![alt text](https://github.com/mrds90/PdM_TPFinal/blob/main/docs/Mef.png?raw=true)